Chapter 5 Reliability

 Average weighted kappa for all raters 0.6

-Yes!
-This is the same ICC we used in multilevel modeling!
+Another option for interrater reliability is the intraclass correlation (ICC).
+This is the same ICC we use in multilevel modeling!
 The ICC is used when we have numerical ratings.

 In our fabricated vignette below, five raters are evaluating the campus climate for LGBTQIA+ individuals for 10 units/departments on a college campus.
 Using the ICC can help us determine the degree of leniency and variability within judges.